livewire/livewire/docs/nesting.md

 }
 ```

-Often, this removes the need for `mount()` entirely, helping to reduce repetitive boilerplate in your application.

 ### Shortened attribute syntax

 When passing PHP variables into a component, the variable name and the prop name are often the same.
-To avoid writing the name twice, once for the key and once for the value, Livewire allows you to prefix the variable with a colon and reference it directly instead:
+To avoid writing the name twice, Livewire allows you to simply prefix the variable with a colon:

 ```html
 <livewire:todo-item :todo="$todo" /> <!-- [tl! remove] -->